getcarina/getcarina.com/_getting-started/2016-10-31-create-swarm-cluster-with-cli.md

 This tutorial demonstrates how to install and configure the Carina client so that you can use it to launch and control Carina clusters from the command line.
 No prior knowledge of containers, Docker, or Kubernetes is necessary.

 **Note**: This tutorial uses the command-line interface to create a cluster.
-To use the graphical user interface, see [Getting started on Carina]({{ site.baseurl }}/docs/getting-started/getting-started-on-carina/).
+To use the website, see [Getting started with Docker Swarm]({{ site.baseurl }}/docs/getting-started/create-swarm-cluster/).

 ### Sign up for Carina